Did You Experience Laparoscopic Surgery Complications? We Can Help You Fight For Compensation

 - Bowel perforation, a less common but serious complication of this and other laparoscopic procedures

-Skilled, longstanding medical malpractice attorneys at Kammholz Rossi PLLC, have direct, successful experience handling gallbladder removal malpractice cases.
+Skilled, longstanding medical malpractice attorneys at Kammholz Messina, LLP, have direct, successful experience handling gallbladder removal malpractice cases.
 In concert with qualified medical experts, we are well-equipped to determine whether transection of the common bile duct or a failure to address complications justifies a medical malpractice claim.
 Further, we are adept at valuing all damages suffered by the victim and family, and at aggressively pursuing maximum compensation.

 Request A Free Case Evaluation: 585-687-4425